Summit OpnForum Europe Homepage

 Opening Remarks

-Opening remarks will be provided by OpenForum Europe (OFE), as well as the conference organizers at the Harvard Business School.
+Opening remarks for the day will be provided by OpenForum Europe (OFE) and the Harvard Business School.

 09:10 - 09:30

-Keynote: The Power of Open (Prof. Brian Fitzgerald, Lero & University of Limerick)
+Keynote - The Power of Open: The History and Future of Open Technologies (Prof. Brian Fitzgerald, Lero & University of Limerick)

 Keynote remarks by Prof. Brian Fitzgerald.